'Vow to Punish My Wife's Rapists': Haryana Man Who Married a Rape Survivor

-In 2012, Jitender Chatter, a former Khap leader from Haryana’s Jind district, made a comment about how eating ‘chowmein’ leads to hormonal imbalance, that ultimately results in ‘the urge to rape’.
+In 2012, Jitender Chhattar, a former Khap leader from Haryana’s Jind district, made a comment about how eating ‘chowmein’ leads to hormonal imbalance, that ultimately results in ‘the urge to rape’.

 This gained national headlines and was in the aftermath of the brutal gangrape and murder of the Delhi student, driving conversations across the country about how women are treated and how to address the rape crisis in the country.